-Because the production of information extracted from databases may be composed of different elements-e.g., raw data, individual data cells, printed summary reports-the lack of consistency can make the process of authenticating the substantive content of this information a complex task.
-While there are currently no bright line rules for authentication of database information, several recent opinions suggest that tests for admissibility of database information are becoming more stringent.
-Discussion and application of the Federal Rules of Evidence are beyond the scope of this Commentary; however, The Sedona Conference® Commentary on ESI Evidence & Admissibility offers useful analyses of recent cases that reflect the various "evidentiary hurdles" that a proponent seeking to admit electronically stored information into evidence must clear.
+Because the production of information extracted from databases may be composed of different elements - e.g., raw data, individual data cells, printed summary reports - the lack of consistency can make the process of authenticating the substantive content of this information a complex task.
+While there are currently no bright-line rules for authentication of database information, several opinions suggest that tests for admissibility of database information are becoming more stringent.
+Discussion and application of the Federal Rules of Evidence are beyond the scope of this Commentary; however, The Sedona Conference Commentary on ESI Evidence & Admissibility offers useful analyses of cases that reflect the various "evidentiary hurdles" that a proponent seeking to admit electronically stored information into evidence must clear.62

 Across and even within jurisdictions, there is significant disparity between the most lenient and most demanding approaches for admitting database information as substantive evidence.
 While some of this disparity also may take into account proportionality considerations, parties seeking to make use of database information should be prepared to establish a rigorous foundation for this evidence.
-While it may not require every single Vinhnee factor, an evidentiary proffer of database information may require a witness who can explain the origins and lifecycle of the information in the ordinary course of business, as well as the procedures used to extract this data and prepare an exhibit of this information for trial.
-Litigation-specific exhibits, as opposed to copies of reports or database views used in the ordinary course of business, are likely to draw
+For the party that produced the database information, this may require calling one or more witnesses to trial